ChitinWarAxe/AbsorbAndAscend/README.md

 ## Compatibility

-I noticed some interference with mods that alter the amount of gained experience, like [“Class Restricted Leveling”](https://www.nexusmods.com/morrowind/mods/54832) and [“Skill Uses Scaled”](https://www.nexusmods.com/morrowind/mods/54267).
+I noticed some interference with mods that alter the amount of gained experience, like [“Skill Uses Scaled”](https://www.nexusmods.com/morrowind/mods/54267).
 The script still works, though.